heueristik/bsplines/README.md

 - [ ] Use `thiserror`
 - [ ] Refactor visibility and folder structure
 - [ ] Refactor method selection and settings structs
+- [ ] Add benchmarks and improve performance